curious-odd-man/RgxGen/README.md

 escape character \ - to escape special characters (use \\ to generate single \ character)
 ```

-Any other character are treated as simple characters and are generated as is.
+Any other character are treated as simple characters and are generated as is, thought allowed to escape them.

 ## Limitations

 ### Estimation
-rgxGen.numUnique() - might not be accurate, because it does not count actual unique values, but only counts different states of each building block of the expression.
+`rgxGen.numUnique()` - might not be accurate, because it does not count actual unique values, but only counts different states of each building block of the expression.
 For example: `"(a{0,2}|b{0,2})"`  will be estimated as 6, though actual number of unique values is 5.
 That is because left and right alternative can produce same value.
 At the same time `"(|(a{1,2}|b{1,2}))"` will be correctly estimated to 5, though it will generate same values.

 ### Uniqueness

-For the similar reasons as with estimations - requested unique values stream can contain duplicates.
+For the similar reasons as with estimations - requested unique values iterator can contain duplicates.
-Despite `distinct()` method is called on a stream, before returining it, it does not guarantee uniquenes, as well.

 ### Infinite patterns

 By design `a+`, `a*` and `a{n,}` patterns in regex imply infinite number of characters should be matched.
 When generating data that would mean that values of infinite length might be generated.
-It is highly doubtful that anyone would require a string of infinite lenght, thus I've artificially limited repetitions in such patterns to 100 symbols.
+It is highly doubtful that anyone would require a string of infinite length, thus I've artificially limited repetitions in such patterns to 100 symbols, when generating random values.

+On the contrast, when generating **unique values** - the number of maximum repetitions is increased to Integer.MAX_VALUE.

 Use `a{n,m}` if you require some specific number of repetitions.
 It is suggested to avoid using such infinite patterns to generate data based on regex.